movementlabsxyz/MIP/MIP/mip-58/README.md

    - Because of the over-engineered design, infrastructure is prone to error and we might end up being damaged by the amount of infrastructure we have not built yet and has to be built for the Relayer to fully function.
    - We could strip down the Relayer code and achieve a final design much more quickly.

+**Protocol simplification (compared to HTLC-based Native Bridge)**

 The proposed lock/mint bridge design mitigates these issues, creating a safer, faster, and user-friendly bridge while maintaining operational reliability.

+- Combine lock and completion functionality on the counterparty contract.
+- Remove refund logic to streamline operations and improve security.
+- Cheaper transactions because of reduction of logic.
+- Consolidate Initiator and Counterparty into a single contract (this might be the most dangerous thing proposed but it has already been proposed for HTLC Native Bridge implementation).

 ## Specification